AbhiTheModder/understand-smali/README.md

 #### and smali = important for OS and reverse engineer's 🤣

 # What is smali
-   - The assembly language used by the Android Dalvik Virtual Machine(if try to understand simply it's a compiler for java codes into smali); usually created by decompiling .DEX (Dalvik Executable) files(Bunch of java codes compiled and addded to archive but this archive is not .zip or .7z it's called .dex), which are the executables included in Android apps (.APK files); usually used for low-level inspection of an Android app's contents, or for modding/reverse engineering Android apps.
+   - The assembly language used by the Android Dalvik Virtual Machine (if try to understand simply it's a compiler for java codes into smali); usually created by decompiling .DEX (Dalvik Executable) files (Bunch of java codes compiled and added to archive, but this archive is not .zip or .7z it's called .dex), which are the executables included in Android apps (.APK files); usually used for low-level inspection of an Android app's contents, or for modding/reverse engineering Android apps.
    -  "Smali" stands for assembler in Icelandic.
 Iceland has a village named Dalvik from which the Dalvik Virtual machine was named.
-Similarly, "Baksmali" stands for disassembler. ( Copied from Google 😎)
+Similarly, "Baksmali" stands for disassembler.
+(Copied from Google 😎)
-   -  For example, say you have Java code that does something like
+   -  For example, say you have Java code that does something like:

           int x = 56
-       the dex code for the method will most likely contain the hexadecimal sequence
+       The dex code for the method will most likely contain the hexadecimal sequence

           13 00 38 00
-       in smali we see the codee like this:
+       In smali, we see the code like this:

           const/16 v0, 38 (Don't worry about const/16 or v0, I'll tell everything)

 ![image](https://i.stack.imgur.com/nEEK5.png)
 source Stackoverflow

-# What things it contain
+# What things does it contain:
-   - Everything in it are similar to Java from classes to a sinle function only representation of those things are changed nothing else
+   - Everything in it are similar to Java from classes to functions, only representation of those things are changed nothing else.
-   - I'll talk about each and every code don't worry
+   - I'll talk about each and every code, don't worry.

 ### Example
-   Since evrybody takes example of Hello World! in programmimg field i'm going o take also
+   Since everybody takes example of "Hello World!" in programming field, I'm also taking the same :D

    The code in Java :